booch/presentations/how_the_web_works/HTTP.md

+class: title, middle, center

 How The Web Works - HTTP
 ========================

-Everything You (Never) Ever Wanted to Know About HTTP by Craig Buchek
+* Everything You (Never) Ever Wanted to Know About HTTP

+* by Craig Buchek
-STL Ruby
+* STL Ruby
-January 26, 2015
+* January 26, 2015

+---

 Feedback
 ========